A version of this story originally appeared on the Strategist US.

 If you’re like us, you’ve probably wondered what famous people add to their carts.
-Not the JAR brooch and Louis XV chair, but the hand sanitizer and the electric toothbrush.
-We asked Myriam Badault, the creative director of Diptyque, about the pens, loafers, and hair brush she can’t live without.
+Not the JAR brooch and Louis XV chair, but the stain remover pen and the tongue cleaner.
+We asked actress and activist Freida Pinto — who is We asked Myriam Badault, the creative director of Diptyque, about the pens, loafers, and hair brush she can’t live without.

 Toothpaste is not a very exciting thing, but Marvis is quite an old brand, and it has a big selection of flavours.
 The jasmine mint one is really surprising because you don’t imagine that it would be nice — but it’s a lovely floral flavour, and it reminds me of those crushed seeds and nuts that restaurants give you at the end of a meal.
 The toothpaste reminds me of that taste.
 I love to use it at the end of the day; it’s a very nice and refined product.